 Of course the safest type of deodorant is no deodorant at all, but I realize that that is not a realistic option for many people.
 Especially if you are working out or sweating on a regular basis you will likely find that you will need some sort of deodorant to help prevent you from smelling or having strong body odour.
 This is where natural deodorants and safe, non-toxic deodorants come in.
 Now, non-toxic deodorants are not all created equally.
 Trust me, I tried about 10 different brands before I found some that worked for me.

-I wrote an entire post on this topic, The 15 Best Non Toxic Deodorants to help you find the best non toxic deodorant for your body and budget.
+I wrote an entire post on this topic, The Best Non Toxic Deodorants to help you find the best non toxic deodorant for your body and budget.
+Fortunately, in recent years more natural options and safe options for deodorant have become more widely available and there are many safe options that you can now find at drugstores, online and at grocery stores.

-Of all the non toxic deodorants that I've personally tried, I have two favourites:
+Of all the non toxic deodorant products that I've tried my personal favourite is:

 Primally Pure Deodorant